opendilab/LightZero/README.md

 The following is an overview of the historical evolution of the Monte Carlo Tree Search algorithm series:
 ![pipeline](assets/mcts_rl_evolution_overview.png)

-## Overview
+## 🎨 Overview

-**LightZero** is an open-source algorithm toolkit that combines MCTS and RL for PyTorch.
-It provides support for a range of MCTS-based RL algorithms and applications with the following advantages:
+**LightZero** is an open-source algorithm toolkit that combines Monte Carlo Tree Search (MCTS) and Reinforcement Learning (RL) for PyTorch.
+It supports a range of MCTS-based RL algorithms and applications, offering several key advantages:
 - Lightweight.
 - Efficient.
 - Easy-to-understand.